College fraternities and sororities: Governance

+Leadership

+The leadership structure of a typical college fraternity chapter is designed as a hierarchical "executive board" that mirrors corporate or civic governance to ensure the chapter's operational stability.
+At the top is the president, who serves as the primary liaison between the chapter, the university administration, and the national headquarters.
+Supporting the president are several key officers: the vice president, who often oversees internal committee operations; the Treasurer, responsible for managing the chapter's budget and dues collection; and the secretary, who handles records and communications.
+Specialized roles such as the recruitment chair (responsible for growth), the risk manager (ensuring safety and policy compliance), the serjeant-at-arms (counting votes and ensuring attendance), and the scholarship chair (monitoring academic performance) are also standard.
+These positions are usually elected annually by the general membership.

 Rushing and pledging

 Before 1900, the expansion of fraternal housing and competition among fraternities led to increasingly aggressive recruitment among the social fraternities, which had hitherto followed the methodical process of tapping and individualized invitations that are still present among honorary and professional fraternities.
 In an introductory article about the nature and history of fraternal life, Baird's Manual of American College Fraternities indicates that the term "Rushing" and later, "Rush week" hearken to the effort to rush to meet incoming trains filled with new classmates and delegations of freshmen students, where bids were offered and lapel pins then "spiked" the new fellow to mark him as a new member of the fraternity which he opted to join.
 Baird's Manual further indicates that the tradition was adopted from English boarding schools, similarly jostling to recruit incoming prospects, which the aggressive fraternities found to be "handy to imitate".
 Variations of Rush Week continued to evolve, some offering immediate recruitment and some deferred until the second half of freshman year, or even into the second year.
-Formal recruitment on all, or virtually all, campuses continues as a defined Rush week, while many campuses and most chapters offer ongoing "informal rush" to welcome potential members, amounting to hundreds of thousands of new members every year.'
+Formal recruitment on all, or virtually all, campuses continues as a defined Rush week, while many campuses and most chapters offer ongoing "informal rush" to welcome potential members, amounting to hundreds of thousands of new members every year.

 Today, most fraternities and sororities select potential members through a two-part process of vetting and probation, called rushing and pledging, respectively.
 During rush (recruitment), students attend designated social events, and sometimes formal interviews, hosted by the chapters of fraternities and sororities in which they have particular interests.
 Usually, after a potential new member has attended several such events, officers or current members meet privately to vote on whether or not to extend an invitation, known as a "bid", to the prospective applicant.